edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

     $ gel project init

-It creates an :code:`edgedb.toml` config file and a schema file :code:`dbschema/default.esdl`.
+It creates an |gel.toml| config file and a schema file :code:`dbschema/default.esdl`.

 It also spins up an Gel instance and associates it with the current